gaarm/terraform-aws-consul/README.md

 Please check [Required Ports](https://www.consul.io/docs/install/ports) section.

 ## Next steps or what is missing?
 We should add scripts to create VPC, subnet, security group.
 Currently default ones are being used.
-Once important thing to work on is also additional parametrization which should be added in order scripts can become more complete.
+One important thing to work on is also additional parametrization which should be added in order scripts can become more complete.

 > This scripts were tested with Terraform v0.13.2